 (Read below for directions on how to reach Whale Watcher House.
-Scroll up and down on actual map to see location and proximity to other communities; double click on the map's whale tale to go directly to Google maps.)
+Scroll up and down on the actual map to see location and proximity to other communities; double click on the map's whale tail to go directly to Google maps.)

 Whale Watcher House, with its self-catering apartments, is just 40 minutes outside the city of St. John's.
-What makes it unique is its community, and its extraordinary position on the cliff overlooking the Witless Bay Ecological Reserve.
-When whales are in season they can be as close as 10 metres from the shore.
-Breathtaking.
+What makes it unique is its community and its extraordinary position on the cliff overlooking the Witless Bay Ecological Reserve.
+When whales are in season they can be as close as 10 meters from the shore.
+Breathtaking!
 When icebergs are in season in late spring - it can be like walking into a refrigerator, but still nothing short of spectacular!
 Bird watching in Newfoundland -- we have them all - in the millions, including the gorgeous puffins...and viewing them is easy.

-- Cape Spear Located on the outskirts of the city of St. John's.
+- Cape Spear Located on the outskirts, the most easterly point on the continent is a not to be missed day trip just outside the city of St. John's.
 Click here to visit Cape Spear website

-- Witless Bay Ecological Reserve Click here to visit the Reserve's website
+- Witless Bay Ecological Reserve - birds, birds everywhere.... they make a symphony of the like that is a privilege to wake up to!
+Click here to visit the Reserve's website

-- East Coast Trail 26 Wilderness hiking trails including the breathtaking La Manche Village.
-Click here to visit East Cast Trail website Click here to read more about LaManche
+- East Coast Trail 26 Wilderness hiking trails including the breathtaking La Manche Village, which many do from my front door.
+Click here to visit East Cast Trail website and Click here to read more about LaManche

 - Cape St. Mary's Ecological Reserve Bird Sanctuary Cape St. Mary's Ecological Reserve is one of the best and most accessible places in the world to see nesting seabirds.
+No boat trip required for this one.
+It is a good distance from our location and entails a full day trip.
 Click here to visit Cape St. Mary's Website

 - Lighthouse Picnic A picnic to be enjoyed while relaxing and enjoying amazing scenery – waves, whales, and seabirds are all part of the vista in gorgeous Ferryland.
 This is one of our busiest attractions so book before you travel ... ie. early....and pray for good weather!
 Click here to visit Light House Picnic's website